Research

 From 2011 to 2019, colorectal cancer incidence rates dropped by about 1 percent each year.
 But this downward trend is mostly in older adults.
 In people younger than 55 years of age, rates have been increasing by 1 percent to 2 percent a year since the mid-1990s, states the ACS.

-Mr. Van Der Beek, known for his role in "Dawson’s Creek," has shared his diagnosis publicly, emphasizing the need for awareness and proactive health management.
-In a statement posted to his Instagram page Sunday, the actor wrote that he’s been “getting treatment and dialing in my overall health with greater focus than ever before.”
+Mr. Van Der Beek, known for his role in "Dawson’s Creek," shared his diagnosis in late 2024 publicly, emphasizing the need for awareness and proactive health management.
+Clinical studies on colorectal cancer have not discerned all the genetic factors behind early-onset diagnoses.

 The Rise of Colorectal Cancer in Young Adults